ArchKoder/sfdx-utils/README.md

 * Install a version of python 3.
 I usually get around it using [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html) and set it as default.

 * Install pandas.
 So far pandas has been used in addition to built-ins.
 If you are using conda use ```conda install pandas```, if not set up pip and use ```pip install pandas```.You may have to install additional dependencies beforehand in latter case.

+* Project assumes contributors can set up sfdx projects for testing.
+[Help guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm) for the same.

 <ins>Examples of some cli operations</ins>: